 The most common kinds of treatment for CML are:

 The main treatment for CML is drugs that go after proteins in the leukemia cells that aren’t normal.
 These drugs mainly affect cancer cells and not normal cells.
-They are pills you take every day.
-Targeted drugs are most of the time very helpful for treating CML.
-If one targeted drug does not work, others may be tried.
-These drugs can have side effects, but they are often not the same as those of chemo drugs.
+They're pills you take every day.
+Most of the time, targeted drugs are very good at treating CML.
+If one targeted drug doesn't work, others may be tried.
+These drugs can have side effects, but they're often not the same as those of chemo drugs.
 Ask your doctor which drug you will have and what to expect.

-Interferons are made by some immune system cells in the body.
-Man-made types of interferons attack the leukemia and slow its growth.
-They are given as a shot under the skin.
-Interferon might be tried if other treatments don’t work or if you can’t take other drugs.
+Interferons are made by immune system cells in the body.
+Man-made types of interferon drugs attack the leukemia and slow its growth.
+They're given as a shot under the skin.
+Interferon might be tried if targeted drugs don’t work or you can’t take them.
 Side effects can include flu-like symptoms, feeling very tired, fever, and weight loss.
 Ask your doctor what to expect.

-Chemo (KEY-mo) is the short word for chemotherapy – the use of drugs to fight cancer.
+Chemo (the short word for chemotherapy) is the use of drugs to fight cancer.
 Most of the time chemo drugs are given into a vein or taken as pills.
 These drugs go into the blood and spread through the body.
 In CML, chemo is not usually used unless other treatments are no longer working.
 Chemo is given in cycles or rounds.
-Each round of treatment is followed by a break.
+Each round of treatment is followed by a rest break.
 Treatment often lasts for many months.

 Chemo can have many side effects like:

 But these problems tend to go away after treatment ends.
 There are ways to treat most chemo side effects.
 Be sure to talk to your cancer care team so they can help.